The Crux of It (read first): Nature and Nurture Entwined

 I don’t believe, however, that women are born to be slaves.
 I believe, because women are more humane by nature, that they’ve fallen victim to violence from the start and put up with it in order to survive.
 Dissenters are effectively silenced and crazified – there has never been a critical mass willing to go against their nature and adopt male tactics in order to change their status.
 To regain our power as a class, we would need to rise en masse and violently take back what has been stolen.
 There is no other way out of the deep hole we exist in.
 And I think women aren’t willing to become men in order to be the women they were born to be: free of male violence and powerful in their own peaceful right.
 You can’t gain peace through violence.
 At least, we’ve never seen it happen the way men have done things.
 Perhaps women could make it work.
 But it will never happen.

 Definitely not a popular viewpoint, and yet on I go.
 Feminists, although well-meaning, are still trying to be nice to the oppressors.
 To be fair.
 To garner support.
 To compromise.
-Even though they are wrong in their theory, and even though sucking up to the oppressor never actually works.
+To be liked, ugh… Even though they are wrong in their theory, and even though sucking up to the oppressor never actually works.
 By giving men the benefit of the doubt, which often takes the form of: “You’re not naturally violent – you’re just suffering under patriarchy like women do.
 We will try to believe this even though you somehow came up with the idea that you should violently enslave women and somehow can’t manage to change despite thousands of years having passed and despite millions of women protesting this treatment” – women shoot themselves in the collective female foot.
 Nice doesn’t work when you’re talking to people who just don’t care.

 I think of feminists such as Gail Dines.
 She is a classic panderer to men’s need for victimhood status.
 I love her work on pornography and her bravery in speaking out in public, until she starts in with her ‘men are hurt tooooo’ schtick.
 She creates a false equivalency between “men are unable to form intimate relationships” (boo hoo, like they care) and the fear, degradation, erasure of personhoood, and bodily harm (and so much more) that are an ever-present danger for all women and reality for many.
 These are hardly the same.
 Men started porn, men believe they are owed porn, men demand more and more violent and truly frightening porn, and men deny the harm of porn, and thus they keep the industry surviving and thriving and expanding.
 They are not victims in this, and I don’t feel sorry for them.
 I think there is more going on than socializing to account for the enthusiastic perpetration and eroticization of atrocities such as porn.
 This is not just socialization at work.
 If this were the case, assuming that children and animals are subordinate to women, you’d posit that women would develop their own porn industry where they rape or abuse children and animals in order to assert dominance as mandated by our beloved patriarchal system.
 But women don’t do that.
 Men do, though.
 There is something in the biology that predisposes men to violence and dominance and the sick enjoyment of it.
 And somehow, I doubt a matriarchy would see men’s and women’s roles reversed.
 The few matriarchies that have existed functioned quite differently and more fairly than anything men have come up with to date.